Create a Personal Blog Site

 Platform Selection

-The whole idea is to keep it simple
+The whole idea is to keep it simple.
+I have somehow had some impression

 of static generated website.
 There are lots of static site